fkosse/bootcamp_projects/deep_learning/README.md

 # Deep Learning and Image Recognition
-Building an Artificial Neural Network to recognize handwritten digits from the [MNIST](http://yann.lecun.com/exdb/mnist/ 'go ot page') dataset.
+Building an Artificial Neural Network to recognize handwritten digits from the [MNIST](http://yann.lecun.com/exdb/mnist/ 'go ot page') dataset with an accuracy of 99.03% on the Test-set.

 * building a neural network from scratch
 * creating a virtual environment for my project